 We know two different layouts in multi-axial strain rosettes: planar and stacked.

-Select a strain rosette with stacked layout, if The strain gradient is large.
+Select a strain rosette with a stacked layout, if The strain gradient is large.
 Stacked layout measures strain at the same point or if you are limited in mounting space.

 For mounting a strain gage we need Illuminated magnifier, electrical grade Solder, rosin soldering flux, epoxy adhesive, cyanoacrylate adhesive, lacquer thinner, acetone or alcohol, masking tape, toothpicks, tweezers, awl, ruler, fine gauge tinned-copper lead wires and ohmmeter.